 The more interactive conversation and play kids are involved in, the more they learn.
-Reading books, singing, playing word games, and simply talking to kids will increase their vocabulary while providing increased listening opportunities.
+Reading books, singing, playing word games, and simply talking to toddlers will build their vocabulary and teach listening skills.

 Here are a few suggestions to help improve your child's communication skills:

+By age 3, a toddler's vocabulary usually is 200 or more words, and many kids can string together three- or four-word sentences.
 Kids at this stage of language development can understand more and speak more clearly.
-By age 3, you should be able to understand about 75% of what they say.
+By now, you should be able to understand about 75% of what your toddler says.

-Kids should be using language freely and beginning to use language to solve problems and learn concepts.
-They're usually able to engage in a simple question-and-answer format.
-They can also count three objects correctly, begin to tell stories, and know their own first and last name.
+Kids should be using language freely and starting to solve problems and learn concepts.
+They usually can engage in a simple question-and-answer session.
+They also can count three objects correctly, begin to tell stories, and know their first and last name.

-If you suspect your child is having trouble with hearing, language acquisition, or speech clarity, talk to your doctor.
+If you think your child is having trouble with hearing, language development, or speech clarity, talk to your doctor.
 A hearing test may be one of the first steps in determining if your child has a hearing problem.
 Age 2 is not too young for a referral for a speech/language evaluation, particularly if a child is not following directions, answering simple questions, or saying enough words.

 Communication problems for 2- to 3-year-olds include:

 Stuttering and articulation problems are common at certain ages and most kids will outgrow them.
-Other problems may require further evaluation.
-Your doctor will help determine whether your child would benefit from speech and language evaluation and treatment.
+Other problems may need further evaluation.
+Your doctor will discuss whether your child would benefit from speech and language evaluation and treatment.
 A child who also appears to be delayed in other areas of development may be referred to a developmental pediatrician or psychologist.